unbibium/atari64/README.md

 Known issues:
 * if the C64 OS is in RAM, RESET reboots the original Atari OS.
   Supposedly the old Translator disk got around this somehow.
-* need to find a way to type the Commodore-logo graphics characters.
-  The Atari logo key doesn't work as a qualifier, but might work as a dead key.  or i could use START/SELECT/OPTION.
 * no way yet to save or load BASIC programs
 * there's no I/O at all actually
 * PETSCII color will never work.